 I raised my own six children in a home which always contained at least two dogs, usually more, and although it can be challenging at times, I wouldn't have had it any other way.

-Interestingly, the best dog breeds for children aren't necessarily the first ones you think of, so it pays to have an open mind.
+The best dog breeds for children aren't necessarily the first ones you think of, so it pays to have an open mind here.

-There are a lot of things to consider, including the ages of your kids, your lifestyle, family's activity level, living environment (house or apartment; big or small; acreage or small back yard; city or country; other animals/pets).
+There's a lot to consider, including the ages of your kids, your lifestyle, family's activity level, living environment (house or apartment; big or small; acreage or small back yard; city or country; other animals/pets).